 When I quit the internet before, I was more of an Aziz.
-My life-long people-pleasing combined with the aftermath of a controlling relationship to create a perfect internet zombie.
+My life-long people-pleasing joined forces with the aftermath of a controlling relationship to create a perfect internet zombie.
 I spent my days slogging through “supposed to dos” for this site, feeling more and more miserable by the minute.
-I filled all the time I wasn’t working with Aziz-style dopamine hits – seeing new things to feel better.
+I filled all the time-I-wasn’t-working with Aziz-style dopamine hits – seeing new things to feel better.

-The first time I quit the internet for a month, it was about escaping the supposed-to-dos and the dopamine loops.
-This time, I’m still escaping, but the scene has changed a bit.
+So the first time I quit the internet for a month, it was about escaping the supposed-to-dos and the dopamine loops.
+This time, I’m still escaping something, but the scene has changed a bit.

 Why I’m Quitting the Internet… This Time